lilith/weaver-chat/readme.md

 * ...
 Preventing moderators from muting moderators of the same/higher level?
 * ...
 Having moderators powers specific to a given room (or room group or game?)
 * ...
 Having multiple tiers of moderators?
 * ...
-Allowing message deletion?
+Allowing 'other' users' message deletion by moderators?

 ## Can we simplify by